Artisans' Co-Op Showcases Handmade Treasures in Bodega

 A former livery stable in the sleepy coastal village of Bodega houses a treasure-trove of handmade delights.
 From watercolors to glass jewelry, footwear to pottery, scarves to baskets, and more, the Artisans' Co-Op showcases the diverse work of more than 50 local artists and artisans.

 "It's a unique combination of things.
-There's a lot to see in a little place," said Martha Cant, who has been a member of the co-op since its founding nearly 20 years ago.
+There's a lot to see in a little place," said Martha Cant, who has been a member of the co-op since its founding over 20 years ago.
 "It's all unique.
 Everything is individually designed."

 Wander the store and you'll find Cant's handspun yarn in many fibers, both undyed and dyed, from her own sheep.
 She also takes special orders for yarn or woven items.

 The total number of artists participating in the co-op varies, but typically there are 50 or more.
 Most are consignment members, meaning they pay the shop a percentage of any of their work that sells.
 About a dozen or so are full members who, instead of paying a percentage, volunteer their time to run the store.

 Which means any time you drop by the Artisans' Co-Op (it's open daily 11 a.m. to 5 p.m.) you'll be greeted by one of the artists whose work is on display.
 If things are a bit slow, chances are that artist or artisan may be working on a project while waiting for customers.

 The members do artist demonstrations at times, possibly operating a pottery or spinning wheel in the store, weaving a basket, or demonstrating shoemaking tools or watercolor techniques.

 "Whatever our particular art is, we try to share that," said Angél Fiorito-Leddy, owner of WindWalker handmade footwear.
 "We're a dedicated group of local artists who have this vision to continue to offer handmade art."